Weiguorao/duplicated-num-sorting/README.md

 #### The size of input file becomes bigger and bigger
 1. If the number of different phone numbers is not huge - i.e. many duplicates in the file
 The solution should handle it smoothly as the number is reading from buffer of input file.
 But we could make it a bit faster - splitting the file into smaller trunks and reading the numbers and setting them in parellel, and then sorting them out in the end.
+If less memory comsumption required (<100M), then split the phone numbers into different parts (according to e.g. phone number prefix).

 2. If the number of different phone numbers is also huge